webfolder/siqueira.tech/_drafts/kernel-compilation-and-installation.md

 The `.config` file holds all the information about what should be compiled or not during the build process.
 The `.config` file has three possible answers per
 target: (1) m, (2) y, and (3) n.
-The "m" character means that the target will be compiled as a module; the 'y' and 'n' designates if the target will be compiled or not as a part of the Kernel image.
+The "m" character means that the target will be compiled as a [module](https://en.wikipedia.org/wiki/Loadable_kernel_module); the 'y' and 'n' designates if the target will be compiled or not as a part of the Kernel image.

 Every Linux Distribution (e.g., Arch, Debian, and Fedora) usually maintain and distribute their own `.config` file.
 The distributions `.config` usually enables most of the available options (especially the device drivers) because they have to run in a large variety of hardware.
-In other words, it means that your computer may have several device drivers that you do not need.
-Nonetheless, the important thing here is: the more options you have enabled in the `.config` file, it takes more time to compile.
+In other words, it means that the kernel installed in your computer may have several device drivers that you do not need.
+Nonetheless, the important thing here is: the more options you have enabled in the `.config` file, the longer it will take to compile.

 If this is your first time trying to use your own compiled kernel version, I strongly recommend you to use the `.config` provided by your operating system